jonathansick/blog.jonathansick.ca/_posts/tumblr/2011-03-05-even-better-nasa-ads-searches-with-alfred.md

 tags:
 - mac
 ---
-Even better NASA ADS searches with AlfredThe internet is awesome.
+The internet is awesome.
 No more than ten hours after posting about using Alfred to query NASA ADS did my friend, and NYU graduate student, Daniel Foreman-Mackey figure out an even better way to query ADS.

 In the last post I mentioned that Alfred used only a single search field, making a seamingly straightforward author-year search a bit clumsy.
 Dan fixed this by hosting a page on GitHub that parses author and year from a search and feeds that into the ADS advanced query page, making for fast and accurate searches.
 Its a thing of JavaScript beauty.